When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Learn to dispell those food-related breastfeeding myths.

-Have you been craving the foods that were off-limits while you were pregnant?
-Are they safe for you to eat now that your baby is here, or are there foods to avoid while breastfeeding?
+Have you been dreaming of the foods that were off-limits during your pregnancy?
+Are they safe to eat now that your baby has arrived, or are there still strict rules for breastfeeding?

-We don’t want you to worry about harming your baby by what you eat or drink.
-So we’ll look at the most recent data, dig into the facts, and discuss some myths about what you can and can’t eat when breastfeeding.
+We don’t want you to stress about harming your baby with your diet.
+We will look at the most recent data, stick to the facts, and bust some common myths about what you can and can’t eat while nursing.

 Key Takeaways

-• Avoid mercury-laden fish like swordfish, shark, and king mackerel while breastfeeding.
+• Watch the mercury: Avoid high-mercury fish like shark, swordfish, and king mackerel to protect your baby’s developing nervous system.

 Foods To Avoid While Breastfeeding

-Fish is an essential part of a healthy diet and should be included in your meal plans.
-That said, you need to be careful about which fish you choose when breastfeeding.
+Fish is a fantastic source of protein and healthy fats.
+You should definitely include it in your meal plans.
+However, you still need to be picky about the type of fish you choose.

 What about sushi?
 The risks of bacterial contamination — which is why sushi was to be avoided in pregnancy — are lower when breastfeeding.
 Choose reputable sources for premade sushi, and ensure high-quality fish is used.